magoni/on-document-change/README.md

 # on-input-change

-Notify a webhook when input (stdin) changes, passing input as body of webhook
+Call a webhook when input (stdin) changes, passing input as body of webhook

 Depends on `curl` to execute webhook